-The Sun Joe SJH901E is a heavy-duty corded hedge trimmer does what is supposed to do as a pole hedge trimmer, which is to reach a lot.
+The Sun Joe SJH901E is a heavy-duty corded hedge trimmer that does what is supposed to do as a pole hedge trimmer, which is to reach a lot.
 And it does reach a lot – 13ft.
-The pivoting head sets on a range of angle for the optimum cutting position.
+The pivoting headsets on a range of angles for the optimum cutting position.
 With minor drawbacks, this tool is an excellent value for money.

 This one too is a 2-tool-in-1 -shell product like the CVPH43018.
 You can either use it as a regular trimmer or a pole hedge trimmer.
 The blade is 18-inches in length as you’d expect from a pole hedge trimmer.

 However, using it as a regular trimmer is more comfortable than using it on pole trimmer mode.
 The reason is the 10 pounds of weight.
 It’s certainly not the most lightweight corded electric hedge trimmer out there.

 The pole itself is not heavy being made of fiberglass.
 The main reason it feels heavy is the placement of the motor and overall weight distribution.
 You’ll do alright with it for a shorter session.
 But there’ll be fatigue using it for an extended period.

 The CVPH41018 corded electric trimmer boasts a sharp 18-inch blade that gives you 34 inches of maximum cutting width.
 The motor delivers a good amount of power that you’ll need for medium-duty jobs.

 However, this machine cuts larger branches than specified, but you’ll need to work on it a little.
 The machine cuts branches thicker than an adult thumb with no issues.